gustavomonente/evennia-docs/docs/Setting-up-PyCharm.md

 Now we will define the start/reload command that will make sure that evennia is not running already, and then start the server in one go.
 1. Go to `Run > Edit Configutations...`\
 1. Click the plus-symbol to add a new configuration and choose the python interpreter to use (should be project default)
-1. Name the configuration as "stop evennia" and fill rest of the fields accordingly to the image:
+1. Name the configuration as "start evennia" and fill rest of the fields accordingly to the image:
 ![Start run configuration](https://i.imgur.com/5YEjeHq.png)
 1. Navigate to the `Logs` tab and add the log files you would like to follow.
 The picture shows adding `portal.log` which will show itself in `portal` tab when running:
 ![Configuring logs following](https://i.imgur.com/gWYuOWl.png)